Ernetschwil: Demographics

 In the 2007 federal election the most popular party was the SVP which received 46.3% of the vote.
 The next three most popular parties were the CVP (24.4%), the FDP (8.8%) and the Green Party (8.1%).

 The entire Swiss population is generally well educated.
-In Ernetschwil about 70.8% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
+In Ernetschwil about 70.8% of the population (between age 25 and 64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
 Out of the total population in Ernetschwil, As of 2000, the highest education level completed by 286 people (22.2% of the population) was Primary, while 453 (35.1%) have completed Secondary, 124 (9.6%) have attended a Tertiary school, and 45 (3.5%) are not in school.
 The remainder did not answer this question.

 The historical population is given in the following table:

 Economy

 As of In 2007 2007, Ernetschwil had an unemployment rate of 1.24%.
 As of 2005, there were 137 people employed in the primary economic sector and about 50 businesses involved in this sector.
 62 people are employed in the secondary sector and there are 14 businesses in this sector.
 132 people are employed in the tertiary sector, with 37 businesses in this sector.